irmen/prog8/docs/source/libraries.rst

 - numbers to strings, in various formats (binary, hex, decimal)
 - strings in decimal, hex and binary format into numbers (bytes, words)

+Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/conv.p8>`_ to see what's in there.

 textio (txt.*)
 --------------